-Except at move-in inspections, the resident is not required to be present for the inspection.
+While the resident is required to be present for move-in inspections, the resident is not required to be present for other types of inspection.
 The resident may attend the inspection if he or she wishes.

 If no one is at home, the inspector will enter the unit, conduct the inspection and leave a notice of the visit in the unit.